brotherswatching/UAV-Detection-and-feature-extraction-based-on-mmWave-radar/README.md

 This figure illustrates the position (1.50m, 4.7°) of an eight-bladed UAV at one time slot.

+For the two-bladed helicopter rotor model, the range error is 2.02% and the angular error is 0.11°.
+For the eight-bladed UAV, the range error is 1.35% and the angular error is 5.97 °.

 ## 5.3 Radar imaging(STFT heatmap)
 In the project, we tested two targets at three different tilt angles — 30°, 60°, and 80°.
 For each angle, experiments were conducted at three different rotational speeds: 200 rpm, 600 rpm, and 1000 rpm.